 A discussion about your symptoms and a physical examination should provide your doctor with enough information to determine if you might have endometriosis.

-There are currently no non-invasive tests for endometriosis available in Australia.
+There are currently no non-invasive tests for endometriosis available.

 Endometriosis and fertility